timothebot/lacy/README.md

 Lacy is a z inspired cd alternative.
 It aims to make navigating easier for lazy people.

-> Lacy is WIP!
-Please report any issues you encounter.
-Don't expect it to work perfectly yet.
-> (I'm using it daily, it won't break/harm your system, but will sometimes throw an error... working on it)

-## Examples

 ![Example 0](docs/assets/example_0.webp)

 ### Navigation without full path